 The findings were recently published in the Journal of Clinical Endocrinology and Metabolism.

 Mayola Rowser, PhD, DNP, FNP-BC, PMHNP has been named the incoming Jack Taylor Dean of Goldfarb School of Nursing at Barnes-Jewish College.
 Arriving in May, Rowser joins Goldfarb from the University of Southern Indiana, where she held a number of positions over the past 13 years, including director of Graduate Studies since 2015, assistant dean and director of community health centers.

-Goldfarb School of Nursing at Barnes-Jewish College’s Master of Science in Nursing program is now ranked as one of the Best Grad Schools in nursing by U.S. News & World Report.
+Goldfarb School of Nursing at Barnes-Jewish College’s Master of Science in Nursing program is ranked once again in this year’s “Best Nursing Schools: Master’s” list by U.S. News & World Report.

 Goldfarb School of Nursing at Barnes-Jewish College, in partnership with the Division of Rheumatology at Washington University School of Medicine in St. Louis, received an Educating Nurses in Rheumatology with Certificate Initiative grant through Pfizer’s Independent Grants for Learning and Change program.
 Goldfarb received a $160,000 grant that will be used to support student tuition for two years.

 First-year students at Goldfarb School of Nursing at Barnes-Jewish College participate in a White Coat Ceremony welcoming new students into the medical field on January 25, ending the ceremony by reciting the Nightingale Pledge.

 As a consortial program with The Graduate School at Washington University in St. Louis, Goldfarb students pursuing a PhD in nursing have the chance to experience an interdisciplinary learning environment unlike any other program in the St. Louis area.